alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 ## What advantages does standard I/O give us?

-1. Because standard I/O is set up for us by the calling program (for example the Bash shell), we don't have to do that job
+1. Because standard I/O is set up for us by the calling program (for example the Bash shell), it makes life simpler for the developer

-2. It gives programs a standard way to communicate with each other, more on that later.
+2. It gives programs a standard way to communicate with each other.

 ## Reading from the keyboard and writing to the screen